danobi/dxuuu.xyz/src/patchsets.md

 and place the output into `linux/outgoing`.
 The output location is not that important -- I just prefer it there.

-After the patches are formatted, it runs `linux-address-patchset.py` over the formatted patches.
+Then it runs `linux-address-patchset.py` over the formatted patches.
 The logic in linux-address-patchset.py is fairly mechanical and might be subject to change over time.
 But the basic idea is for each patch file:

-* If the patch file is a cover letter, iterate through the rest of the series and collect all the _mailing list_ addresses for the To: and Cc: headers
+* If the patch file is a cover letter, iterate through the rest of the series and collect all the _mailing list_ addresses for the To and Cc headers
-* For non-cover letter patches, collect maintainer addresses for the To: header
+* For non-cover letter patches, collect maintainer addresses for the To header
-* Similarly for Cc:, collect reviewer and mailing list addresses
+* Similarly for Cc, collect reviewer and mailing list addresses
-* Once all the addresses are collected and deduped, append addresses to the appropriate header line.
+* Once all the addresses are collected and deduped, append addresses to the appropriate header

 The full scripts are available [here][4].